astral-projects/gomoku-web/code/jvm/docs/README.md

   identify an entity have been marked as unique.
 This ensures that these attributes maintain their uniqueness throughout the data, contributing to data integrity.

-- **Selection of the Jsonb Data Type for the Board Attribute**: The choice to utilize the jsonb data type for the board attribute within the Game entity was a deliberate decision shaped by several key considerations:
+- **Selection of the Jsonb data type for the Board attribute**: The choice to utilize the jsonb data type for the board attribute within the Game entity was a deliberate decision shaped by several key considerations:

-    - **Efficient Storage and Retrieval**: Given that the `board` attribute is an abstract entity that can be represented in different ways by other entites (specialization relation in this case), the jsonb data type was chosen to allow for flexibility in the representation of board subtypes.
+    - **Efficient storage and retrieval**: Given that the `board` attribute is an abstract entity that can be represented in different ways by other entites (specialization relation in this case), the jsonb data type was chosen to allow for flexibility in the representation of board subtypes.